-The Illinois constitution of 1870 provided that "The General Assembly shall apportion the State every ten years . . . by dividing the population of the State, as ascertained by the Federal census, by the number fifty-one, and the quotient shall be the ratio of representation in the senate.
-The State shall be divided into fifty-one senatorial districts . . . formed of contiguous and compact territory, bounded by county lines, and contain, as nearly as practicable, an equal number of inhabitants."
-By 1926, when this case was decided, the Illinois state legislature had not drawn new district boundaries for the state senate in twenty-five years.
+The Illinois constitution of 1870 provided, "The General Assembly shall apportion the State every ten years ... by dividing the population of the State, as ascertained by the Federal census, by the number fifty-one, and the quotient shall be the ratio of representation in the senate.
+The State shall be divided into fifty-one senatorial districts .... formed of contiguous and compact territory, bounded by county lines, and contain as nearly as practicable, an equal number of inhabitants."
+By 1926, when Fergus v.
+Marks was decided, the Illinois state legislature had not drawn new district boundaries for the state senate in twenty-five years.
 As a result of differences in population growth, the old senatorial districts were no longer even close to equal.
-The most important political effect of the refusal to reapportion was the underrepresentation of the residents of the city of Chicago in the state legislature.
-Between the adoption of the 1870 constitution and the apportionment of 1901, Chicago's Cook County had doubled in size, both in population and in the size of its senate delegation, and politicians in the rest of the state could see where things were headed and simply stopped redrawing the map.
-By 1920, half the population of Illinois lived in Chicago, but less than 40 percent of the legislators represented voters from that city.
-Urban and rural interests were often sharply at odds on issues ranging from state economic policy to alcohol prohibition, and reapportionment was understood to have important policy implications.
-At the same time, legislators were well aware that reapportionment would eliminate the seats of many of the incumbent senators.
+The most important political effect of the refusal to reapportion was the underrepresentation of Chicago residents in the state legislature.
+Between the adoption of the 1870 constitution and the last apportionment in 1901, Chicago's Cook County had doubled in size, both in population and in the size of its senate delegation.
+Politicians in the rest of the state, fearful of urban political domination, simply refrained from carrying out their state constitutional obligation to redraw the electoral map every decade.
+By 1920, half the population of Illinois lived in Chicago, but less than forty percent of the legislators represented voters from that city.
+Reapportionment was understood to have important policy consequences because urban and rural interests were often sharply at odds on issues ranging from state economic policy to alcohol prohibition.
+At the same time, legislators were well aware that reapportionment would eliminate the seats of many incumbent state senators.

 Illinois was not alone.
 In the nineteenth century, legislatures reapportioned districts frequently, sometimes more often than once every ten years.
 Complaints about reapportionment in the nineteenth century were primarily about how legislative seats had been distributed.
-Legislatures were frequently accused of gerrymandering legislative districts for the sake of partisan advantage in the next election, and courts were sometimes willing to intervene to undo what the legislature had done.
-By contrast, the problem of the first half of the twentieth century was legislative inaction, as legislators defaulted on their constitutional responsibility to update district boundaries over time.
-In a period of rapid urbanization, many states, like Illinois, proved unwilling or unable to redraw the political map and shift legislative power from rural voters and politicians to urban voters and politicians.
+Legislatures were frequently accused of gerrymandering legislative districts for the sake of partisan advantage in the next election.
+Courts were sometimes willing to intervene to undo what the legislature had done.
+By contrast, the problem in the first half of the twentieth century was legislative inaction, as legislators defaulted on their state constitutional responsibility to update district boundaries over time.
+In a period of rapid urbanization, many states elected officials, like those in Illinois, were unwilling or unable to redraw the political map in ways that shifted legislative power from rural voters and politicians to urban voters and politicians.
 The situation in Illinois was by no means extreme.
-By 1960, for example, only 10 percent of the voters controlled a majority of the senate seats in California, and in Florida a similar percentage controlled a majority of both houses of the state legislature.
+By 1960, for example, only ten percent of the voters controlled a majority of the state senate seats in California.
+In Florida a similar percentage of voters controlled a majority of both houses of the state legislature.